 - Sex education: Ensuring that schools and communities are equipped to provide effective, age-appropriate, medically accurate sex education that is comprehensive and follows public health best practices.

-- Access to sexual and reproductive health care: Making sure that young people have access to adolescent-friendly reproductive health services, including birth control, and ensuring that North Carolina's confidentiality and minor's consent laws align with public health and medical recommendations.
+- Access to high-quality sexual and reproductive health care: Making sure that young people and their families have access to high-quality adolescent-friendly reproductive health services.
+This includes ensuring that coverage is affordable and available, encouraging the promotion of public health best practices, ensuring that North Carolina's confidentiality and minor's consent laws align with public health and medical recommendations.

-- Strengthening support programs for high-risk youth: Protecting North Carolina's state-funded Adolescent Pregnancy Prevention Program and Adolescent Parenting Program, which reduce unplanned pregnancies in vulnerable groups of youth.
+- Strengthening support programs for high-risk youth: Many youth face disproportionate sexual health risks, including young parents, LGBT youth, and youth in foster care and juvenile detention centers.
+Protecting North Carolina's state-funded Adolescent Pregnancy Prevention Program and Adolescent Parenting Program, which reduce unplanned pregnancies in vulnerable groups of youth.

-In addition, we weigh in on any current legislative item that could directly impact young people's ability to be and stay sexually healthy or avoid an unplanned pregnancy.
+In addition, we weigh in on any current legislative item that could directly impact young people's ability to be and stay sexually healthy.

 If you have questions about a particular policy issue, please contact Elizabeth Finley.